3346 N. 108th St.

 Over-the-counter medications may result in damaged skin and may be dangerous if you have diabetes or poor circulation.
 A podiatrist can help you determine which treatment option is best for you.

-By keeping your feet clean and dry, you will prevent future infection.
 Avoid going barefoot in public showers, gyms and locker rooms.
 Moist settings are ideal for spreading the wart virus.

 3346 N. 108th St.

 Hours of Operation:

 3346 N. 108th St. | Omaha, NE 68164